 Director Jerry Griffin Sells Shares of Inspire Medical Systems Inc (INSP)

-Director Jerry Griffin has sold 554 shares of Inspire Medical Systems Inc (NYSE:INSP) on March 18, 2024, according to a recent SEC Filing.
-The transaction was executed at a price of $193.53 per share, resulting in a total sale amount of $107,194.62.
+On March 25, 2024, Director Jerry Griffin executed a sale of 554 shares of Inspire Medical Systems Inc (NYSE:INSP) according to a recent SEC filing.
+The transaction resulted in the disposal of shares at a price of $197.81 each.
+Following this transaction, the insider's activity over the past year reflects a total sale of 8,539 shares and no recorded purchases of the company's stock.

-Inspire Medical Systems Inc is a medical technology company focused on the development and commercialization of innovative and minimally invasive solutions for patients with obstructive sleep apnea.
+Inspire Medical Systems Inc is a medical technology company focused on the development and commercialization of innovative solutions for patients with obstructive sleep apnea.
 The company's proprietary Inspire therapy is an FDA-approved treatment that works inside the body with a patient's natural breathing process to treat sleep apnea.

-Over the past year, Jerry Griffin has sold a total of 7,985 shares of Inspire Medical Systems Inc and has not made any purchases of the stock.
-The insider's recent sale contributes to a broader pattern observed over the last year, where there have been 21 insider sells and only 1 insider buy within the company.
+The insider transaction history at Inspire Medical Systems Inc over the past year shows a pattern of insider selling, with 23 sells and only 1 buy recorded.
+This trend can be visualized in the following insider trend image:

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.